tsevans/NetRender/README.md

 Prints the help dialog explaining how to run the program.

 #### *-v*
-Runs program with verbosity to print general information about the network and execution.
+Runs program with verbosity to print number of vertices and edges in the network and run time of execution.

 #### *-c {red | green | blue | yellow | pink}*
 Changes the color scale of the vertices.